 Things move incredibly fast in the world of mobile devices.
 When the Motorola ES400 Enterprise Digital Assistant was released, it could not be used as a platform for Motorola’s smallest rugged phone devices to date.

 Instead, the candy bar-style device uses Windows Mobile 6.5.3 Pro, which is still probably the easiest way to control it with mouse remorse.
 Because using a stylus to fight against today’s finger-friendly smartphone operating systems seems to have entered a prehistoric era.

 Then there’s the ES400’s 600MHz ARM 11 processor.
 This processor seemed to be next to the dual-core Hummingbird 1GHz processor.
-Nevertheless, the ES400’s background was to enable businesses to provide their employees with a single device to do all the work they need.
+Nevertheless, the ES400’s background enabled businesses to provide employees with a single device to do all the necessary work.

-To that end, Motorola did a great job both in hardware and software.
-The ES400 offers numerous features in a rugged and durable device that makes it an ideal development platform for solution providers serving healthcare, retail, field sales and service, and many other industries.
+To that end, Motorola did a great job in hardware and software.
+The ES400 offers numerous features in a rugged and durable smartphone in 2023, making it an ideal development platform for solution providers serving healthcare, retail, field sales and service, and many other industries.